 sts:GetCallerIdentity

-In this section, we will show you how to deploy the required resources to enable the Fluid Attacks CSPM module, using CloudFormation.
+This section outlines how to deploy the necessary resources for the Fluid Attacks CSPM module using AWS CloudFormation.

 Resources: